a16nna/priora-ai/README.md

-# Priora AI
+# Acadia AI

 > Turn unstructured information into actionable deadlines, tasks, and priorities using AI.

-Priora AI is an AI-powered information intelligence platform that helps users never miss important deadlines, tasks, announcements, or action items.
+Acadia AI is an AI-powered information intelligence platform that helps users never miss important deadlines, tasks, announcements, or action items.

 It processes content from emails, WhatsApp messages, PDFs, screenshots, notices, and other documents, automatically extracting important information and organizing it into a unified dashboard.